gaurvag/Obfuscated-Smiley/readme.md

 # Obfuscated-Smiley
 It is an old obfuscated code which I made in java.
-The original code is present in [here](https://code.sololearn.com/cLMGmXxmHRAx/?ref=app).

 Input : Integer input,best works in 9 to 13